decentraland/adr/docs/ADR-41-collection-items-approval-flow-enhancement.md

 Check [here](https://github.com/decentraland/wearables-contracts/blob/master/Collections_V2_Actors.md) for further reference of smart contracts.

-- The catalyst will accept entities (items) if their content hashes are in the blockchain.
-The entity will be deployed by anyone.
+- The catalyst will accept entities (items) if the content hashes are reflected in the blockchain.
+The entity will be deployed without signature restrictions, that is, any account can sign the deployment.
 Changes will be needed [here](https://github.com/decentraland/catalyst/blob/3098701a42f0656dc595e653694abf4f7f418bee/content/src/service/access/AccessCheckerForWearables.ts#L119).
-Catalysts will need to hash all the entries of the entitiy except from the timestamp (`entitiyHashWithoutTimestamp`).
-This way, when the user deploys the entity to the catalyst, the catalyst will check if the item's content hash in the blockchain is equal to the `entitiyHashWithoutTimestamp` in the same timestamp/block where the deployment occurs.
+Catalysts will need to hash the metadata and the contents of the entitiy as stated in [ADR-32](ADR-32-wearable-committee-reverts.md) (`contentHash`).
+This way, when the user deploys the entity to the catalyst, the catalyst will check if the item's content hash in the blockchain is equal to the `contentHash` in the same timestamp/block where the deployment occurs.

 ### Create a Decentraland collection